README File description

 - An entry for the e-mail address of the Principal Investigator of the programme.
 This information is taken from the User Portal.

-- Estimated Total Execution Time: please include here the execution time as given by the execution time report of P2PP.
+- Estimated Total Execution Time: please include here the execution time as given by the execution time report in p2.

 - Is this a Pre-imaging run? this is a tick box that must be checked if the run is pre-imaging for another run.
 This is important to ensure that pre-imaging runs receive the correct execution priority.